What Is The Relationship Between Uv Radiation And Skin Color

 People with darker skin tones have natural protection from UV radiation, while those with lighter skin tones are more vulnerable to the sun’s harmful rays.
 It’s important to take steps to protect your skin, no matter what your skin color, to reduce your risk of skin cancer and other damage caused by UV radiation.

-ALSO READ: Relationship Between Electricity And Magnetism
+ALSO READ: What Is The Relationship Between Ecosystems And Biomes

 Strategies to minimize UV exposure include wearing protective clothing, using sunscreen, avoiding peak sun hours, and seeking shade when outdoors.